15 Best Things to Do in Orange (Top Attractions)

 While there are a few interesting walking tracks to explore in the area, the main attraction near the picnic area would be the scenic Cascade Falls.

-The trail leads to a flat rocky area from where you can take in fantastic views of the waterfall and surrounding area.
+The trail leads to a flat rocky area from where you can take in fantastic views of the waterfall and the surrounding area.

 14. Ophir Goldfields